 - Subverted with Angelus, who generally does remember his victims, but if anything this is used to highlight his evil.
 At one point Angel and Spike contrast their approaches as evil vampires.
-Spike loved the act of killing and never thought twice about the victims, so he's forgotten a lot of them, while Angelus was interested in the suffering and destruction of a human being on a personal level.
+Spike loved the act of fighting and killing and never thought twice about the victims, so he's forgotten a lot of them, while Angelus was interested in the suffering and destruction of a human being on a personal level.

 - The Bill: Commonly inverted, such as a man who was adamant that Dave Quinnan had changed his life.
 Quinnan had to ask someone to check the archives because he didn't remember him.
 Turns out that he was once arrested for disorderly behavior, processed and released.
 Being on the receiving end was what inspired the man to get on with his life, but to Dave, it was a normal Tuesday.

 - Another time a sixteen-year-old girl was stalking Sergeant Cryer for half of the episode.
 She wanted to know what he could remember about finding a baby girl sixteen years previously, because she wanted to know who she was.
 He didn't remember much.